tsuboshun/KdTree/README.md

 My code is faster than JIDT in terms of the calculation of Shannon entropy, but around three times slower in terms of the KSG method right now.
 I welcome any pull requests.

 ## 2. How to run
 You need to install the Boost C++ library beforehand.
-Ituaf you are in the directory of KdTree.cpp, you can compile test.cpp as follows.
+If you are in the directory of KdTree.cpp, you can compile test.cpp as follows.
 ```g++ test.cpp KdTree.cpp -I/path_to_boost_library ```